velas/test-us/README.md

 - In this repository, go to 'Issues", you will see 'test session #.. is open [date]', if the test session is closed, this means we are not currently reviewing new bug reports
 - Make sure an issue for new test session is open by one of 'test-us' repository contributers
 - To apply for test session and receive your reward, leave your VLX address here: [test session google form](https://forms.gle/Ko1Zme7PubfYNYve7)
-- If you have tested web wallet previously, please reset browser cache to exclude old bugs (command+shift+R / ctrl+shift+R)
+- If you have tested web wallet previously, it is recommended to reset browser cache to exclude old bugs (command+shift+R / ctrl+shift+R)

 ### Scope

 - Full testing of all features available through Web UI and mobile applications.
 - with focus on main functionality that is relevant for a regular user in the context of his daily activities
 - localization and translation mistakes are **out** of scope
+- minor UI inconsistencies that don't block or disturb functionality are **out** of scope

 ### Resources